csci338/fall2023/pages/_assignments/lab07.md

 {:.blockquote-no-margin}
 > ### Tips before you begin
 > In this version of the task list app, you are using React and Parcel.
 React is a client-side framework that will ultimately need to be transpiled to HTML, CSS, and JavaScript.
 Parcel is a tool that helps you transpile / bundle your code everytime you save.
 Given this:
-> * We recommend that you disable the Auto Save for this lab, because you don't want to activate your bundler on every keystroke (which may be invalid JavaScript...which could trigger transpiler errors that aren't really errors).
+> * We recommend that you **disable VS Code's Auto Save feature** for this lab, because you don't want to activate your bundler on every keystroke (which may be invalid JavaScript...which could trigger transpiler errors that aren't really errors).
 > * Conversely, if you think the transpiler got confused and you want to trigger the build process again, just add a blank line to your code and save (all saves trigger the build process).

 ### 2.1.
 Create a lab07-your-username branch